LESSONS at The GIG CENTER: policy

 One makeup lesson is provided per semester.
 This lesson is given at the end of each semester during the designated make-up week.

-As a courtesy, The Gig Center may offer makeup lessons during another student's cancellation.
-Makeup lessons which are cancelled or missed by the student will be considered made up.
-If makeup lessons are offered twice and refused, the lesson will be considered made up.
+As a courtesy, The Gig Center may offer makeup lessons at an alternate day or time, depending on teacher availability, or during another student's cancellation.
+Rescheduled lessons which are cancelled or missed by the student will be considered made up.

-Lessons cancelled due to inclement weather or teacher unavailability will be made up during the semester at a time agreed upon by the teacher and student, or by extending the spring semester.
+Lessons cancelled due to inclement weather or teacher absence will be made up during the semester at a time agreed upon by the teacher and student, or by extending the spring semester.

 Tuition does not include teaching materials or the use of a musical instrument.
 (The cost of books, accessories, and your instrument is not included in your tuition.
 The Gig Center is equipped with pianos, amplifiers and drums for use during lessons.)